wahidyankf/moslem-productivity-tools/README.md

 # Moslem Productivity Tools

-Hi there, according to the research, we will be more productive when we take break more frequently during works.
-Some say the golden ratio between walk and rest is 52:17, and some say that we should take a rest every time we work continously every 90 minutes.
-Therefore, I try to create this little app to track my work and rest time, and remind me to take a break every x minutes or so.
+Doing more work doesn't always equal to more productivity throughput.
+Just as research shown, we need enough rest between our working session.
+Therefore, I try to create this little app to track my work and rest time, and remind me to take a break whenever I am about to burn out (52 minutes work - 17 minutes rest).
 You can find the final website [here](https://wahidyankf.github.io/moslem-productivity-tools/index.html).

 ## Usage

-Open the index.html via browser.
+Open the index.html via web browser.

 ## License